Mustang Coupe vs. Convertible

-One question that comes up from time-to-time in the Mustang world is of which is better to own, a ragtop or a hardtop?
-As there are many positives points and drawbacks for each—not just including style but also performance—it can boil down simply to personal preference.
-Whether you like to take advantage of those summer days of driving in the winter or a reliable stable hard top, the decision rests with you.
+There are many positives points and drawbacks for both coupes and convertibles—not just including style but also performance.
+Whether you like to take advantage of those summer days of driving or a stable hard top, the decision rests with you.
 Let’s take a look at the pros and cons of each and help guide you to a decision that fits your desires.

 Some drawbacks to the Mustang coupe are obviously that you don’t have the option to open the roof on a hot day and enjoy your surroundings to the fullest.
-Although a coupe owner shouldn’t be concerned with performance in mind as a convertible driver will soon have to add that additional weight for structural upgrades.
+Although a coupe owner shouldn’t be as concerned with performance since a convertible driver will soon have to add that additional weight for structural upgrades.
 When it comes down to performance, stock for stock coups will definitely have the performance advantage from the factory with a stock setup.

 Making a Choice Between Buying a Convertible or Coupe

 When it comes to making a choice between the two, it’s important to take all of the above factors into consideration with an open mind towards upgrades and modifications.
 No doubt, you the driver should be making a choice that offers the most enjoyment from your Mustang—that’s what it’s really all about.